 Call for Papers

-We are pleased to invite you once again to participate in the premier annual event on research and applications of recommendation technologies, the Fifth ACM Conference on Recommender Systems.
-The previous conferences have been distinguished by a strong level of interaction between practitioners and researchers in the sharing of ideas, problems and solutions, and the 2011 conference will continue in this tradition.
+We are pleased to invite you to participate in the premier annual event on research and applications of recommendation technologies, the Sixth ACM Conference on Recommender Systems (RecSys 2012).
+The previous conferences have been distinguished by a strong level of interaction between researchers and practitioners in the sharing of ideas, problems and solutions, and the 2012 conference will continue in this tradition.
 The fully-refereed proceedings will be published by the ACM and, like past RecSys proceedings, are expected to be widely read and cited.

 We construe recommender systems broadly, including applications ranging from e-commerce to social networking, platforms from web to mobile and beyond, and a wide variety of technologies ranging from collaborative filtering to case-based reasoning.
-Therefore, topics of interest for RecSys 2011 include (but are not limited to):
+Topics of interest for RecSys 2012 include (but are not limited to):

 - Computational advertising